-A very rich Pansy violet that appears nearly black.
-'Caesar's Brother' is an old, award-winning variety and remains in great demand because few others can rival its deep coloring and exceptional vigor.
-A mature clump in its glory is simply breathtaking.
+This is an old, award-winning variety that remains in great demand because few others can rival its deep, pansy-violet coloring and exceptional vigor.

 Iris breeders are dramatically changing the range of colors, heights, and bloom times available in this group.
 Siberian Iris often begin to flower in late May, but the peak of bloom here is in the first half of June.
 Their thick roots drive down deeply, which makes them drought resistant (though they also thrive in damp soil) and great plants for holding steep banks in place.
 Each clump becomes huge, and when a group of them grows together, weeds can't grow in between.
 After bloom, the grassy leaves stand erect and green through the growing season.
 Siberian Iris struggle in the desert Southwest.